AdaGold/git-practice/README.md

 ### Step 3: Push changes to Github

-Each team member should then use:
+Each team member should try to send their changes to Github.

 ```
 $ git push
 ```

-This sends the commit(s) to Github.

 **🚨  Oh Snap!  🚨** One or more team members should get this message!